About Limerick Choral Union

 About Our Conductor – Malcolm Green

 Malcolm is originally from London but has lived in Limerick for the past 23 years.
-He has been the musical director of Limerick Choral Union for 21 years.
-He is the longest serving director in their fifty three year history.
-Under his leadership the choir has performed two major concerts a year and have taken part in choral festivals in France, Italy, Slovenia and Poland.
-This year LCU will be guest choir at the Limerick Sings Festival at UCH.
+He has been the musical director of Limerick Choral Union for 29 years.
+He is the longest serving director in their fifty eight year history.
+Under his leadership the choir has performed two major concerts a year and he been responsible for bringing major choral works to limerick.
+The choir has taken part in choral festivals in France, Italy, Bulgaria, Slovenia and Poland.
+September 2022, the choir travelled to Sardinia to perform in a choral festival.

 After attaining a degree in music he specialised in piano performance at the Royal Academy of Music, London.
 In England, Malcolm taught piano at third level, ran a successful music school for children and played cello in a trio.
 He was a member of the Essex Chamber Orchestra for 20 years where he played the cello.